scala/scala3/docs/_docs/internals/specialized-traits.md

 # Specialized Traits and Classes

 Specialization is one of the few remaining desirable features from Scala 2 that's are as yet missing in Scala 3.
 We could try to port the Scala 2 scheme, which would be non-trivial since the implementation is quite complex.
 But that scheme is problematic enough to suggest that we also look for alternatives.
 A possible alternative is described here.
 It is meant to complement the [proposal on inline traits](https://github.com/lampepfl/dotty/issues/15532).
 That proposal also contains a more detailed critique of Scala 2 specialization.
-The parts in that proposal that mention specialization should be ignored; they are superseded by the proposal here.
+The parts in that proposal that mention a proposed new specialization design should be ignored; they are superseded by the proposal here.

 The main problem of Scala-2 specialization is code bloat.
 We have to pro-actively generate up to 11 copies of functions and classes when they have a specialized type parameter, and this grows exponentially with the number of such type parameters.
 Miniboxing tries to reduce the number under the exponent from ~10 to 3 or 4, but it has problems dealing with arrays.